 Sicily of the Paladins of France

-But it is legitimate to ask: what are the Paladinids of France doing in Sicily and why were their stories so loved and represented?
-It is believed that the Carolingian epic arrived in Sicily with the Normans, in the century.
-XII.
-At the beginning it was above all the storytellers who handed down the memory of a chivalrous epic in which people fought for high ideals, such as religious faith, homeland, honor.
-In starting from the 19th century the folk tale used the puppet, , however, covering it with shapes that drew on sixteenth-century iconography.
-The heroes represented, the Paladins in fact, exalted the moral values of which they were champions and for which they were willing to fight and die.
-These themes had a great success in the nineteenth century, thanks to the romantic-Risorgimento culture, and made the characters of the Paladins lived by the people between myth and true history.
-Among other things, their battles staged the confrontation between European and Islamic civilization, of which Sicily was the scene for long historical periods.
+It is believed that the Carolingian epic arrived in Sicily with the Normans in the 12th century.
+At first, it was mainly the storytellers who passed down the memory of a chivalric epic in which battles were fought for high ideals, such as religious faith, homeland, and honor.
+Starting from the 19th century, popular storytelling used the puppet, dressing it in forms that referred to sixteenth-century iconography.
+The heroes represented, the Paladins indeed, exalted the moral values of which they were champions and for which they were willing to fight and die.
+These themes had great success especially in the nineteenth century, thanks to the romantic-reformist culture, and made the characters of the Paladins live among the people between myth and true history.
+Their battles also staged the confrontation between European and Islamic civilization, of which Sicily has been the theater for long historical periods.

 Leave a comment